 Dr. Fung's research interests are in the fields of nutritional epidemiology, especially the link between dietary patterns and chronic disease development.
 Dr. Fung completed her dietetic internship at the Yale-New Haven Hospital where she worked as a clinical nutrition specialist in many specialties from pediatrics to geriatrics.
-Her current research projects include assessing the relationship between dietary patterns and the risk of developing diabetes, cancer and heart disease.
-Recently, she published a paper in the Archives of Internal Medicine (2004) that showed a Western dietary pattern which involves high intakes of red processed meats and refined grains, increased the risk of diabetes in women.
+Her current research projects include assessing the relationship between dietary patterns and the risk of developing diabetes, cancer, and heart disease.
+Recently, she published a paper in the Archives of Internal Medicine (2008) that showed the DASH diet pattern which involves high intakes of plant foods and low sodium reduced the risk of coronary heart disease and stroke in women.